YOU ARE EXPLORING

 Fellows receive formal, didactic exposure to clinical topics and research methodology as well as current perspectives in cognitive neuroscience.
 Didactics include a monthly IU School of Medicine Clinical Neuropsychology Seminar Series, a weekly Geriatric Psychiatry Fellowship Didactic Series, and selected didactics from the biweekly fall semester Tools and Techniques in Translational Research Seminar as well as weekly Neurology Grand Rounds, the Summer Stock Neurobehavior Lecture Series, monthly Neurodegenerative Clinicopathologic Conferences, weekly Neuroscience Research Seminar Series, and Translational Neuroscience of Neurodegenerative Diseases.

 Fellows have the opportunity to gain research exposure in their own area of interest.
 They are assigned a primary research mentor with relevant expertise.
-All fellows are expected to develop at least three manuscripts in peer-reviewed journals during their fellowship.
-These may include case/report series, review articles, and/or independent clinical or research studies.
-In the second year, fellows with academic interest are encouraged to work on developing a grant proposal (pilot project, K08, K23 or equivalent).
+Fellows are expected to publish their original work in peer-reviewed journals during their fellowship.
+These may include case reports, review articles, and/or independent clinical or research studies.
+Fellows with academic interest will also receive training in developing a grant proposal (pilot project, K08, K23 or equivalent).